Here’s a post about how you can use labels in Google My Business to manage citations Hopefully, some of you find this useful.

 You can only enter 50 characters.
 Keep your text short and sweet, using abbreviations wherever possible.
-For example, ‘description’ as ‘desc’ and ‘business.site’ as ‘biz.site’.
+For example, ‘description’ as ‘desc’ and ‘Business.Site’ as ‘biz.site’.
 Just make sure everyone on your team knows what the abbreviations mean to avoid confusion.

 Certain special characters are not allowed.
 The greater than (>) and lesser than (<) are some invalid characters that cannot be entered.
 However, we found that the plus (+), comma (,), ampersand (&), and dash (-) are allowed.
-Either way, the date is the most important, so be sure to include it in every label.
+Either way, the date is the most important, so be sure to include it on every label.